Whether it’s with uncontained enthusiasm or harsh criticism, it’s hard to avoid hearing something somewhere about the new Keto-Craze.

 Well, it turns out our bodies are hard wired from back in the ‘caveman days’ to ensure we’re getting enough nutrients.
 So, when we start losing weight, various hormones are released to make us really hungry and to encourage our body to decreases our overall energy to conserve what we have.
 If you’ve ever been on a diet you can probably attest to feeling more fatigued and hungry!

 Can ketosis provide a way around this?
-Theories and some early studies suggest that when a state of ketosis is achieved the signals to increase hunger and decrease energy are suspended - ideally leaving you energetic, satiated and thus more capable of sticking to your diet (2).
+Theories and some early studies suggest that when a state of ketosis is achieved, the signals in your body to increase hunger and decrease energy are suspended - ideally leaving you energetic, satiated and thus more capable of sticking to your diet (2).

 There are many well done studies showing how the ketogenic diet can successfully treat seizures (3).
 These studies and others suggest that the ketogenic diet is safe for children with epilepsy and for individuals utilizing it for weight loss (4, 5).